 1. RSSOwl: RSSOwl is a free, open source and a powerful RSS reader.
-It lets you gather all the news from different websites, blogs etc., and lets you organize them at one place.
+It lets you gather all the news from different websites, blogs, etc., and lets you organize them at one place.
 It also categorizes the feeds according to your needs – you can customize your RSS as you feel.
 You can import/export your all data and if you feel inconvenient reading the news on the application, you can also save your unread feeds in HTML format.

 It also lets you sync your Google account with it, so that you can even read your Google Reader feeds with RSSOwl.
 RSSOwl supports Add-ons.
-These Add-ons can improve the functionality of software.
+These Add-ons can improve the functionality of the software.
 You can find add-ons and manage them via the add-on manager pre-installed in the application.